Akkel-i/f1app/README.md

 # f1app

-This is a proof-of-consept back-end project for F1 data-analysing.
+This is a proof-of-consept Java back-end project for F1 data-analysing.

+Potential for future development.